 The Bank of England Monetary Policy Committee (MPC) voted unanimously to maintain the Bank Rate at 0.10% and the size of its U.K. government bond purchase program at the conclusion of its June 24, 2021 meeting.
 The MPC noted the higher-than-expected U.K. GDP in May has increased “expectations for the level of U.K. GDP in the second quarter of 2021 by around 1.5% since the May Report.”
 The committee also acknowledged higher-than-expected consumer price index inflation in May.
 Although expectations have been positively revised, the MPC views current policy as appropriate and will continue to “monitor the situation closely.”

 After the Fed increased its administered rates at the June FOMC meeting, the money market curve adjusted 3 to 4 basis points higher in the following days.
-LIBOR4 also retreated from all-time lows on June 14 of 0.118% to close the quarter at 0.14575%.
-While our preference remains for fixed-rate securities due to their liquidity and roll-down benefits, recent increases in SOFR5 floating-rate note exposure have been beneficial to our portfolios as their coupons reset higher immediately after the technical adjustments announced at the June FOMC.
-Weekly liquidity in our portfolios remain elevated, in excess of 50% throughout the month.
+LIBOR also retreated from all-time lows on June 14 of 0.118% to close the quarter at 0.14575%.
+While our preference remains for fixed-rate securities due to their liquidity and roll-down benefits, recent increases in SOFR floating-rate note exposure has been beneficial to our portfolio as their coupons reset higher immediately after the technical adjustments announced at the June FOMC.
+Weekly liquidity in our portfolio remained elevated, in excess of 50% throughout the month.

-After the June FOMC meeting, overnight repo rates largely moved higher to 5 basis points, in line with the Fed’s technical adjustment increase.
-The yield curve flattened as front-end Treasury yields increased and one-year yields held steady at around 0.07%.
-After the adjustment, the RRP volume increased dramatically as the new 0.05% rate was an immediate improvement over other investment options.
-At month-end, the RRP volume hit an all-time high of $991.9 billion, underscoring the excessive cash levels versus attractive investment options for short-end investors.
-In the portfolios, we extended durations after the FOMC meeting by purchasing Treasury bills, favoring 6-month tenors.
-We continued to invest a significant amount of cash in overnight repurchase agreements and to manage the portfolios to be responsive to changes in market conditions and interest rate levels.
+After the June FOMC meeting, overnight repo rates largely moved higher to 5 basis points, in line with the adjustment increase.
+The yield curve flattened as front-end U.S. Treasury yields increased and one-year yields held steady at around 0.07%.
+In the portfolio, we extended the duration after the FOMC meeting by purchasing Treasury bills, favoring 6-month tenors, and continued to hold a significant amount of cash in overnight repurchase agreements collateralized by U.S. Treasuries.
+We continue to ensure high levels of liquidity and manage the portfolio to be responsive to changes in market conditions and interest rate levels.